 You're Not Staying On Top of Home Maintenance

-Failing to keep up with maintenance and repairs on your home is a sure sign that it will start losing value as problems accumulate, said Daniela Andreevska, marketing director at Mashvisor, a real estate data analytics company.
+Failing to keep up with maintenance and repairs on your home is a sure sign that it will start losing value as problems accumulate, said content strategy expert Daniela Andreevska.
 This includes mold and insect infestation problems, which can compromise the value of your property, she said.

 Build an emergency fund to pay for home repairs when they are needed.
 Otherwise, if you don't spend the money to keep your house maintained, you could have trouble selling your home.